 She was too far.
 Even though she started running towards him the very moment she noticed him, she didn’t have enough time.
-Rushing through the unsuspecting crowd she couldn’t believe no one had noticed anything yet.
-Floating in their thoughts, immersed in virtual reality or drawn to each other by conversations, they felt so safe!
+As she rushed through the unsuspecting crowd, she couldn’t believe no one had noticed anything yet.
+Floating in their thoughts, immersed in virtual reality, or drawn to each other by conversations, they felt so safe!

 The man took the knife from under his coat and sliced right through the soft belly of a plump teenage girl who was interfacing with someone, laughing.
 He cut deeply and widely, mutilating her intestines, leaving her body wide open for everyone to see the inside of her.
-Most of the people still haven’t noticed and only started turning around when they heard her first scream.
-At that point the girl was more surprised than terrified, but the pain quickly caught up to her, and the tone of the scream changed into a more agonized one, disturbing more people.
+Most of the people still didn’t notice, and only started looking when they heard her first scream.
+At that point, the girl was more surprised than terrified, but the pain quickly caught up to her, and the tone of the scream changed into a more agonized one, disturbing more people.

-Many stopped, looking around perplexedly, searching for answers in each other’s faces.
-Those who were closer bluntly repeated the screaming, multiplying the girl’s agony and making it part of the overall chaos and panic.
+Many stopped and looked around, perplexed, searching for answers in each other’s faces.
+Those who were closer repeated the screaming, multiplying the girl’s agony and making it part of the overall chaos and panic.
 Some started running away.
-Meanwhile the man with the knife cut the neck of a bystander who didn’t hear anything, separated from the outside world by music in his earphones.
-The cut started right under his ear, destroying his carotid artery, leaving him little chance of survival in this mess.
+Meanwhile the man with the knife cut the neck of a bystander who didn’t hear anything, separated from the outside world by the music in his earphones.
+The cut started right under his ear, destroying his carotid artery, leaving him little chance of survival.

 Vietra could see the attacker clearly.
 His movements looked slow and predictable to her, unfolding into a precise curve of attempted future.
-But she was already close and broke the trajectory of his next stab with a decisive strike on his throat which made him collapse immediately.
+But she was already close.
+She broke the trajectory of his next stab with a decisive strike on his throat.
+He collapsed immediately.

 She wanted to kill him.
 It would be easy with the mixture of skills and anger she was filled with.
 Just one more strike.
 One or another.
 One of a couple dozen.

-Imagining it caused a tickling sensation all over her body and made resisting it more difficult.
-She couldn’t let anger take over, that’s what the Master had taught her.
+Imagining it caused a tickling sensation all over her body and made resisting more difficult.
+She couldn’t let anger take over; that’s what the Master had taught her.
 It was too easy to cross the line under the influence of emotions.
 Once it was done, there would be no way back, because most people would stand no chance against her.
-Power always messed one’s head.
+Power always messed with one’s head.

 She wasn’t the one to decide who should live and die, especially while being irrational.
-Her skills were to be used for a certain purpose, the one only the Master knew.
+Her skills were to be used for a certain purpose, something only the Master knew.
 Right.
 And yet… she was so pissed!
-Pissed at the people feeling so safe they didn’t even look around.
+Pissed at the people who felt so safe they didn’t even look around.
 Because they delegated the responsibility of defending them to someone else.
 The police.
 As if they were always around.
-But the people felt relieved, because none of them liked responsibility.
-They preferred to pretend against all common sense they were actually safe this way.
+But the people felt relieved because none of them liked responsibility.
+They preferred to pretend against all common sense they were actually safe.
 It meant they could relax and do nothing.
 They got so used to it that they began feeling powerless.
 And a vibrant rainforest ecosystem that had been breaking all the obstacles and crushing all dangers standing in the way of its growth suddenly became a soft, harmless mass that had no idea what to do when someone attacked it.

 “I’m sorry, Master,” Vietra said.
 “It won’t happen again.”

-“It will, and you know it,” the Master’s voice became colder.
+“It will, and you know it.”
+The Master’s voice became colder.
 This time he was really displeased, she realized with slight surprise, maybe even angry.
-“You disobeyed me the third time, and you are lying to me.
-Such behavior won’t be tolerated.
+“You disobeyed me a third time, and you are lying to me.
+Such behaviour won’t be tolerated.
 You will be punished.”

 “No!”
-Vietra uttered more emotionally than it was acceptable, raising her head and looking into the Master’s eyes.
-They were cold like interstellar void.
+Vietra uttered, more emotionally than was acceptable, raising her head and looking into the Master’s eyes.
+They were cold, like an interstellar void.
 Everyone turned their heads to her.
 She blushed.
-She knew she shouldn’t have reacted this way, but the Master got her by surprise.
-She’d always thought she was his favorite, and he would allow her a little more than the others.
+She knew she shouldn’t have reacted that way, but the Master caught her by surprise.
+She’d always thought she was his favourite, and he would allow her a little more leeway than the others.
 She also didn’t think what she’d done was such a big deal.
 It wasn’t the kind of disobedience that required punishment.
 After all, she helped those people.
 Didn’t good intentions count?

 Apparently, they didn’t.
-And if she had a chance to avoid or soften the punishment had she accepted it gracefully, after this shameful public outburst it was lost.
+And if she’d had a chance to avoid or soften the punishment, had she accepted it gracefully, after her shameful public outburst it was lost.
 She lowered her head again to conceal her panic.

-“There is no need,” she answered, raising her head and looking him in the eye again.
+“There is no need,” she answered, raising her head and looking him in the eye.
 She had no right to be weak now.
 She couldn’t afford to evoke his contempt.
 That would be the end of everything.
 She still remembered Mroolic.
-That poor boy who was too sincere to realize some things couldn’t be said and some feelings couldn’t be shown.
+That poor boy, who was too sincere to realize some things couldn’t be said.
+Some feelings couldn’t be shown.
 Not to the Master.
 “I will go.”

 Vietra turned around and headed to the sensory deprivation room.
 She had to pass all the other Nestlings still looking at her with surprised disapproval.
-She was staring straight ahead as she was walking through the huge, oval room that she knew so well.
-White bare walls and a high ceiling, no windows, just harsh electric glare coming from strip lights surrounding the room.
-Nothing in the room, but the large black couch in the middle, where some of the Nestlings were now sitting, and some chairs put in random places.
+She was staring straight ahead as she walked through the huge, oval room.
+She knew it well.
+White bare walls and a high ceiling.
+No windows, just harsh electric glare coming from strip lights surrounding the room.
+Nothing in the room but the large black couch in the middle, where some of the Nestlings were now sitting, and some chairs put in random places.
 Vietra had always found the lack of aesthetics in the room and the whole building tiring.
-She wanted more colors, more objects that would make the room cozier, but the only person she dared to talk about it was Mroolic, who was now gone.
+She wanted more colour, more objects that would make the room cosier, but the only person she’d dared talk about it with was Mroolic, and he was gone.

 Vietra wanted to slow down, but it would be taken as another sign of weakness.
 Everything inside her was turning upside down, and every step was harder than the previous one.
-So close to the black door that unhelpfully slid open for her.
+So close to the black door that slid open unhelpfully for her.
 To the grey, narrow corridor behind it.
-It took exactly seven steps to reach her destination from there.
-No slowing down, even though no one was watching anymore.
+From there, it took exactly seven steps to reach her destination.
+She couldn’t allow herself to slow down, even though no one was watching anymore.